- Exhaust System

 1. Locating the Leak in the Exhaust

 To find the problem, park the vehicle on a firm surface first.
 However, it is necessary that the surface should bear the vehicle’s weight and elevate it safely.
 Allow it enough time so that the exhaust pipe will cool down.
-If the engine is on, the exhausting tube of your vehicle may be very hot.
+If the engine is on, the exhaustive tube of your vehicle may be very hot.
 So, continuously check before touching the pipe. to see if it’s still hot.
 Touch the hood of your car first.
 If you feel warmth, then give an additional hour (or more if necessary) for pipe cooling.

 2. Jack up the Vehicle and Examine Thoroughly